-Principle 14: Committees should be used to further board effectiveness and efficiency as well as provide independence.
-There is a strong trend towards having three main committees staffed by board members to ensure efficient use of time and expertise as well as sufficient independence-particularly in functions such as audit and compensation.
+Principle 14.
+Committees should be used to further board effectiveness and efficiency as well as provide independence.
+There is a strong trend towards having three main committees staffed by members of the board to ensure efficient use of time and expertise as well as sufficient independence-particularly in functions such as audit and compensation.

-- 92. Governance codes increasingly advocate a standard set of three committees: audit, compensation, and nomination/governance.
-The NYSE (2003) clearly defines the composition and responsibilities of these three committees: - Nominating/corporate governance committee: made up entirely of independent directors and responsible for (1) identifying qualified individuals to serve on the board; (2) recommending corporate governance guidelines; (3) overseeing board and management evaluation. - Compensation committee: made up entirely of independent directors and responsible for evaluating the CEO and recommending non-CEO executive compensation to the board. - Audit committee: made up of at least three financially literate members, and responsible for assisting board oversight of (1) the company's financial statements; (2) compliance with legal and regulatory requirements; (3) independent auditor's qualifications and independence; (4) performance of internal and independent auditors. - 93.
-The UK Combined Code suggests having three similar committees.
-The German code leaves more flexibility, requiring only an audit committee.
-The TSE code allows a choice between having a separate board of corporate auditors or the three committees.
+Governance codes increasingly advocate the use of a set of three standard committees: on audit, compensation, and nomination/governance.
+The NYSE (2003) clearly defines the composition and responsibilities of these three committees:

+- Nominating/corporate governance committee: made up entirely of independent directors and responsible for (1) identifying qualified individuals to serve on the board; (2) recommending corporate governance guidelines; (3) overseeing board and management evaluation. - Compensation committee: made up entirely of independent directors, and responsible for evaluating the CEO and recommending non-CEO executive compensation to the board. - Audit committee: made up of at least three financially literate members, and responsible for assisting board oversight of (1) the company's financial statements; (2) compliance with legal and regulatory requirements; (3) independent auditor's qualifications and independence; (4) performance of internal and independent auditors.

+The U.K. Combined Code suggests having three similar committees.
+The German code leaves more flexibility, requiring only the audit committee.
+The Tokyo Stock Exchange code allows a choice between having a separate board of corporate auditors or the three committees.

-94. Most companies have the three standard committees.
-In Europe, almost all companies had committees in 2005, with the average number trending towards three (Heidrick and Struggles, 2005, and Annex 6).
-The most common committees were much as defined by the NYSE, with around 94 percent of companies having audit and remuneration committees and around 71 percent having a nomination committee.
+Most companies have the three standard committees.
+In Europe, almost all companies had committees in 2005, with the average number trending towards three (Heidrick and Struggles, 2005, and Annex 5 below).
+The most common committees were much like the ones defined by the NYSE, with around 94 percent of companies having audit and remuneration committees, and around 71 percent having a nomination committee.
 It is common practice for each committee to have well defined terms of reference as to its responsibilities and authorities as delegated to it by the board.
 Committees generally meet in closed session and are led by a small number of board members (good practice advocates four or five) who are selected by the nomination committee.
-In the German two-tiered model, where the supervisory board is made up of employee and shareholder representatives, committees maintain that same 50/50 ratio to ensure fair representation.
+In the German two-tiered model, where the supervisory board is made up of employee and shareholder representatives, committees maintain that same 50/50 ratio to ensure fair representation.6